Reporting of child pornography images on Wikimedia Commons: Wikimedia's responses

-Mike Godwin, general counsel for the Wikimedia Foundation, dismissed Sanger's claims.
+Mike Godwin, general counsel for the Wikimedia Foundation, denied Sanger's claims.
 Godwin said that Sanger committed a typical layman's error in trying to invoke statutory law without adequate research, confusing several sections of Title 18.
 Section 1466A, the section invoked by Sanger, does not deal with child pornography, but with obscenity, while child pornography is addressed in section 2252.
 Godwin further defended the Foundation by citing Miller v.
 California which, according to The Register, emphasizes "the importance of community standards in defining what qualifies as obscenity".
-He also pointed out that the Foundation's projects are created by web users, and cited section 230 of the Communications Decency Act – something he notes U.S. Federal obscenity and child-pornography statutes make a similar exception for.
+He also pointed out that the Foundation's projects are created by web users, and cited Section 230 of the Communications Decency Act – something he notes U.S. Federal obscenity and child-pornography statutes make a similar exception for.

 Wikipedian spokesman Jay Walsh said that the Foundation does not harbor illegal material and any such material uploaded by volunteers would be removed.

 Sanger's response

 Sanger, a self-described libertarian and moralist, stood by his actions and said, "pretending that it's just obvious, even for libertarians, that we have a right to publish such depictions is simply wrong, in my opinion".
 He told The Register, "If I [did]n't report this – and it's been up for years, apparently – who will?
 As the co-founder of the project, I believe I have a special personal obligation to rein in egregious wrongdoing when I see it.
 Or at least try.
 It bothers me that something I helped start has come to this."

 After the report, several allegations were made against Sanger and picked up by sites such as Slashdot: that this was an attempt to destroy the Wikimedia Foundation; that there was a conflict of interest in his reporting; and that he listed his own websites in the letter, among others.
-In response to his actions being seen as an attempt by him to destroy the Wikimedia Foundation Sanger commented that this was not true, although he hoped that by making things public the Foundation could be forcibly persuaded to eliminate or label content as "adult", so that filtering software would pick it up and more schools would allow Wikipedia.
+In response to his actions being seen as an attempt by him to destroy the Wikimedia Foundation, Sanger commented that this was not true; although he hoped that by making things public the Foundation could be forcibly persuaded to eliminate or label content as "adult", so that filtering software would pick it up and more schools would allow Wikipedia.
 On the allegations that the reporting was a conflict of interest Sanger comments that, while he once worked for Wikipedia and was currently running a site in competing against it, the reporting probably did more harm to his personal career.
 He also contends that he was required by law to make the report, although the manner in which he chose to do so was not.